boscoh/tkform/readme.md

 # tkform

-`tkform` wraps an elegant form-based GUI around Python scripts with standard Python.
+`tkform` wraps an elegant form-based GUI around Python scripts using only standard Python.

 ### Screenshot